• Skip to primary navigation

 This cardamom cake recipe is simple and delicious.
 It’s a no fuss one-layer cake made without a mixer.
 It’s flavored with cardamom, orange and olive oil and topped with chocolate ganache.

-I had so many requests to make another olive oil cake recipe after sharing my pumpkin olive oil cake, so here it is!
+I had so many requests for another olive oil cake recipe after sharing my pumpkin olive oil cake, so here it is!
 I added orange since it’s citrus season and cardamom since it’s a warm spice that’s perfect for winter!

 For more olive oil recipes, try my lemon rosemary olive oil cake and blood orange olive oil cake.